Mykola-Korzhykov/nextcity-taxi/README.md

-# Intercity Taxi | Front-End (Next JS) - DEVELOPMENT
+# Intercity Taxi | Back-End (Nest JS)
-Front-End part of web-app for intercity taxi in Rossosh, Russia.
+Back-End part of web-app for intercity taxi in Rossosh, Russia.